Today’s post is about mapping 1890 German ancestry in the U.S.

 The Max Kade Institute for German-American Studies has a PDF available.
 Entitled “How German Is American?
 Building Communities,” This download is free.

-Mapping 1890 German ancestry can help you with your research by indicating if your ancestors settled in an area with a large fellow-immigrant population where these resources may have been available.
+Mapping 1890 German ancestry can help you with your research by indicating if your ancestors settled in an area with a large fellow-immigrant population where resources such as these may still exist.